-A Comparison of the Representation of Racial/Ethnic Groups in Fall 2003 and Fall 2010
+A Comparison of the Representation of Racial/Ethnic Groups in Fall 2003 and Fall 2011

-Determining if there was any change between fall 2003 and fall 2010 in the pattern of racial/ethnic representation in Nebraska's postsecondary education system is complicated by the fact that fewer white non-Hispanics and more minority students graduated from Nebraska high schools in 2009-2010 than in 2002-2003.
-However, comparing the percentage distributions of high school graduates in 2002-2003 and 2009-2010 to the percentage distributions of first-time freshmen in fall 2003 and fall 2010 reveals that, compared to the first-time freshmen who started college in 2003:
+Determining if there was any change between fall 2003 and fall 2011 in the pattern of racial/ethnic representation in Nebraska's postsecondary education system is complicated by the fact that fewer white non-Hispanics and more minority students graduated from Nebraska high schools in 2010-2011 than in 2002-2003.
+However, comparing the percentage distributions of high school graduates in 2002-2003 and 2010-2011 to the percentage distributions of first-time freshmen in fall 2003 and fall 2011 reveals that, compared to the first-time freshmen who started college in 2003:

-- (1) Hispanics were more underrepresented in the fall 2010 freshmen class than in 2003. - (2) Asians/Pacific Islanders were equally overrepresented among the first-time freshmen in fall 2003 and fall 2010. - (3) Native Americans were less overrepresented among first-time freshmen in fall 2010 than in fall 2003. - (4) Black non-Hispanics were less overrepresented in the fall 2010 freshmen class than in fall 2003. - (5) White non-Hispanics were slightly underrepresented in fall 2003 but overrepresented in fall 2010.
+- (1) Hispanics were more underrepresented in the fall 2011 freshmen class than in 2003. - (2) Asians/Pacific Islanders were slightly and about equally overrepresented among the first-time freshmen in fall 2003 and fall 2011. - (3) Native Americans were slightly and equally represented among first-time freshmen in fall 2003 and fall 2011. - (4) Black non-Hispanics were less overrepresented in the fall 2011 freshmen class than in fall 2003. - (5) White non-Hispanics were slightly underrepresented in fall 2003 but overrepresented in fall 2011.

-In summary, the overall pattern of representation of the five racial/ethnic groups in fall 2010 was similar to the pattern in fall 2003, except for the shift to the overrepresentation of white students and the increased underrepresentation of Hispanics.
+In summary, the overall pattern of representation of the five racial/ethnic groups in fall 2011 was similar to the pattern in fall 2003, except for the shift to the overrepresentation of white students and the increased underrepresentation of Hispanics.